How To Build a Product Marketing Knowledge Base To Support AI Marketing

 By incorporating a data-centric mindset, marketing teams can compound efficiencies and scale outcomes.
 This approach is particularly useful for startups and small businesses, where a single marketer (or a very small team) is often responsible for everything from content, branding, advertising, events, customer experience, and more.

-A Product Playbook captured in a spreadsheet helps turn deep strategic thinking on Product Marketing into a compact and versatile source of information for multiple customer-facing use cases, including AI marketing
+A Product Marketing Knowledge Base helps turn deep strategic thinking on Product Marketing into a compact and versatile source of information for multiple use cases, including AI marketing, sales, and customer success.

-By working hands-on with clients, I've been iterating on a spreadsheet template for a Product Playbook to help make these assets simpler and more useful, particularly in an AI marketing context.
+By working hands-on with clients, I've been iterating on a spreadsheet template for a Product Marketing Knowledge Base to help make these assets simpler and more useful, particularly in an AI marketing context.

 I started by employing the ROSES prompt framework to create a Custom GPT on what the tabs and columns in this worksheet would look like.